 Vice Chair of the Board (2011-present)

 Chelsea Clinton, Vice Chair of the Clinton Foundation, works alongside her parents, President Bill Clinton and Secretary Hillary Rodham Clinton, to drive the vision and work of the Clinton Foundation.
 Chelsea previously worked at McKinsey & Company and Avenue Capital.
-Chelsea serves on the boards of the Clinton Health Access Initiative, the School of American Ballet, Common Sense Media, the Africa Center and the Weill Cornell Medical College.
+Chelsea serves on the boards of the Clinton Health Access Initiative, the School of American Ballet, the Africa Center and the Weill Cornell Medical College.
 She is also co-chair of the Advisory Board for the Of Many Institute at New York University.
 Chelsea holds a B.A. from Stanford, a MPhil from Oxford, a MPH from Columbia’s Mailman School of Public Health, and a Doctorate in International Relations from Oxford University.
-She and her husband, Marc, live in New York City.
+She, her husband Marc, and their daughter Charlotte live in New York City.

 President Bill Clinton*

 William Jefferson Clinton was the first Democratic president in six decades to be elected twice – first in 1992 and then in 1996.
 Under his leadership, the country enjoyed the strongest economy in a generation and the longest economic expansion in U.S. history, including the creation of more than 22 million jobs.
 After leaving the White House, President Clinton established the Clinton Foundation.
 Today, the Foundation works to improve global health and wellness, increase opportunity for women and girls, reduce childhood obesity, create economic opportunity and growth, and help communities address the effects of climate change.
 In addition to his Foundation work, President Clinton has served as the top United Nations envoy for the Indian Ocean tsunami recovery effort and as the UN Special Envoy to Haiti.
 Today, the Clinton Foundation is supporting economic growth, capacity building, and education in Haiti.
 President Clinton was born on August 19, 1946, in Hope, Arkansas.
 He and his wife Secretary of State Hillary Rodham Clinton have one daughter, Chelsea, and live in Chappaqua, New York.

 Secretary Hillary Rodham Clinton*